surecart/surecart-wp-plugin/readme.txt

 Yes, all the strings in SureCart can be translated and over time we hope to offer many translations out of the box.

 == Changelog ==

+= 2.17.1 - January 31st, 2024 =
+- Improvement: Add confirmation modal when deleting customer.
+- Fix: Ensure the out of stock modal does not get too narrow on some themes.
+- Fix: Shop manager role was not able to update customers and WordPress users.
+- Fix: Honor Rankmath's sitemap exclusions for products and collections.
+- Fix: Coupon price restriction should not exclude variant product prices.

 = 2.17.0 - January 30th, 2024 =
 - New: Add automatic facebook tracking for eCommerce events.